 What causes jaundice in newborn babies?

-Newborn babies have more red blood cells than adults and the red blood cells don't last as long.
+Newborn babies have more red blood cells than adults have and the red blood cells don't last as long.
 When the red blood cells are broken down, a substance called bilirubin is made.
 The bilirubin is made too quickly for the liver to break it all down, so the level of bilirubin increases.
 It is the increased level of bilirubin that causes jaundice.

 Within a few weeks the number of red cells broken down decreases.
 The liver is also able to break down the bilirubin more quickly.
 Therefore, for most babies the jaundice disappears by the time they are 2 weeks old.